SiWarlock/telegram-gpt-self-bot/README.md

 1. Get your Discord token:
    - Open Discord in browser
    - Press F12 for Developer Tools
-   - In the network tab, find a request to the Discord API https://discord.com/api/ and look for the Authorization header in the request headers
+   - In the network tab, find a request to the Discord API https://discord.com/api/
+   - Look for the Authorization header in the request headers
-   - Copy the token from the Authorization header to .env file
+   - Copy the token to .env file

 ## Security Notes